Interview with Justin Swapp

-The Crimson Pact is a collection of short stories and flash that build on the introductory tale about demons loosed upon the universe and the people who’ve banded together to fight them.
-Like me, Justin has a flash piece in the anthology.
+The Crimson Pact is a collection of short stories and flash that build on the introductory tale about demons loosed upon the universe and the people who've banded together to fight them.
+Like me, Justin has a flash piece in The Crimson Pact, Vol. 1.

 Flash fiction is a short short story told in a thousand words or less.
 Like poetry, its forced brevity compels for a tighter presentation, while still having all the classic story elements of a protagonist, conflict, obstacles, and resolution.
 However, some of these may be hinted at on account of the limited word count.
 It’s a challenging literary format.